dlfelps/dlfelps.github.io/_posts/2024-04-01-quantum-smalltalk3.md

 # Summary
-Experiment 11 introduced the measurement problem and set us up for an experiment that challenges our everyday understanding of reality.
+Experiment 12 explored the measurement problem - the instant that the photon becomes a particle (as described by the wavefunction).
+The next experiment challenges our everyday understanding of reality.

 # Appendix: The Smalltalk code
 The full Pharo package can be found at [dlfeps/MZI](https://github.com/dlfelps/MZI).